harnerdesigns/jackharner-gatsby/content/blog/github-actions-cron/index.md

 ## Heads Up, The Timing Isn't Going To Be Exact

-GitHub Actions run in UTC time, so you'll need to adjust your cron schedule based on your timezone if you want it to run at a specific time.
+GitHub Actions all run in UTC time, so you'll need to adjust your cron schedule based on your timezone if you want it to run at a specific time relative to where you live.

-The other thing GitHub mentions is that your cron schedule is when the action will be queued to run.
+The other thing GitHub calls out is that your cron-schedule'd action time is ONLY when the action will be QUEUED to run.
 This doesn't mean your action will run at that exact time, depending on server availability.
-If that slight timing ambiguity is going to cause issues with your workflow, [Contact Me](/contact) for a free consultation call to look at more time-specific alternatives.
+If that slight timing ambiguity is going to cause issues with your workflow, [Contact Me](/contact) for a free consultation call to look at more time-specific alternatives to solve

 --